Expressive suppression: Negative social consequences

-As an appropriate level of expressive suppression is important for physiological and psychological health, it is equally important for maintaining social situations.
+An appropriate level of expressive suppression is vital for physiological and psychological health.
 However, excessive use of expressive suppression can negatively affect social interactions.
 While expressive suppression may seem like an easier way of coping with emotions in society or of becoming more likable in a social environment, it alters behavior in a way that is visible and undesirable to others.
-Because expressive suppression is an action that occurs in social interactions, it is reasonable that this emotion regulation strategy would have social implications.
-Specifically, suppression involves three social costs.
 The act of suppressing facial expressions prohibits others in the social world from gaining information about a suppressor's emotional state.
 This can prevent a suppressor from receiving social-emotional benefits such as sympathy or sharing in collective positive and negative emotions that "facilitate social bonding".
 Secondly, expressive suppression is not always fully successful.
 If a suppressor accidentally shows signs of concealed feelings, others may perceive that the suppressor is covering up true emotions and may assume that the suppressor is insincere and uninterested in forming legitimate social relationships.
 Lastly, expressive suppression is hard work and therefore requires more cognitive processing than freely communicating emotions.
-If a suppressor is unable to devote full attention to social interactions because he/she is using cognitive power to suppress, the suppressor will not be able to remain engaged nor put in the work to maintain relationships.
+If a suppressor is unable to devote full attention to social interactions because they are using cognitive power to suppress, the suppressor will not be able to remain engaged nor put in the work to maintain relationships.